 But can 2 female betta fish live together and stay happy?

 Bettas are also known as Siamese Fighting Fish because they are highly territorial.
-This applies to both male and females but the males are more aggressive.
+This applies to both males and females but the males are more aggressive.
 These fish have been bred in captivity to exhibit aggressiveness for fighting.
 They have also been bred and picked to showcase lots of color variations.

 It is actually possible to keep more than 1 female betta in a tank.
 This requires patience and a lot of understanding of their behavior.
 If you set up a betta sorority tank, then you have come to a good place to start.